 Products from Amazon.com‹ ›

 I really try my best to listen to my reader’s suggestions.
-Which is why when they ask for more low-carb, keto- friendly recipes, that are also nut-free, I do my best to deliver.
-I truly hope that my nut-free friends will give my keto cranberry orange cookies a try.
+Which is why when they asked for more low-carb, keto-friendly recipes, that are also nut-free, I did my best to deliver.
+I truly hope that my nut-free friends will enjoy this coconut flour cranberry cookies too.

 The Process of Making Coconut Flour

 In order to make a coconut into a flour-like consistency, there are some important steps that need to be had.
-First you have to separate the coconut milk form the coconut meat, and then bake the coconut that is extracted until it completely dries out.
+First, you have to separate the coconut milk from the coconut meat, and then bake the coconut that is extracted until it completely dries out.

 At that point, you can mill the dry coconut meat and be left with a powder that resembles flour.
-Although you cannot substitute coconut flour cup for cup for regular flour, it is a viable solution once you learn how to bake with it.
+Although you cannot substitute coconut flour equally for regular flour, it is a viable solution once you learn how to bake with it.

 Coconut Flour, A Favorite In The Health Community